 "The hidden costs are everywhere.
 When you rent stuff from the venue, usually it will cost you more than to buy that same thing"

-"It works out in the end," says Nichiporchik, "because we have our own branded stuff that is recognizable, that we know how to assemble, and we don't worry on-the-spot about either renting stuff or buying stuff and throwing it away or returning it."
+"It works out in the end, because we have our own branded stuff that is recognisable, that we know how to assemble," says Nichiporchik.
+"And we don't worry on the spot about either renting stuff or buying stuff and throwing it away or returning it."

 |Pre-cut carpet: 10ft x 10ft||$191|

 |32" Flatscreen monitor||$450|

 |Electricity, 5 Amp/500 Watts||$50 per day|